software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - The final grade (1-5) is composed of the project points (maximum of 40 points) and the personal points (maximum of 20 points)
 - The following are necessary to pass the course:
-  - At least 80% of the first two week's exercises have to be completed before their deadlines to pass the course
+  - At least 20 of the first two week's exercises have to be completed to pass the course
   - Written peer review for each team member
   - Passing grade from the peer reviews
   - Written final report